-Characteristic of this region are the wooden arches that the families create and adorn with cempasuchil and fruits for the tombs in the cemetery.
+The beautiful wooden arches are made by hand by the families.
+They are adorned with cempasuchil and fruits for the tombs in the cemetery.
 A very interesting tradition is that for the first three years that follow the passing away of a person, every November first, it is the godparents of the deceased who decorate the arch.
 When they finish, they go to the parent’s house and lovingly offer it to them.
-During the morningof November 1st, the ceremony in honor of the Angelitos takes place in the cemetery.
+On the morning of November 1st, the ceremony in honor of the Angelitos takes place in the cemetery.

 The little angels or angelitos are the children that died and that could never experience the happiness and sorrows of adulthood.